unfuncaptcha/tguess/README.md

 n(answer, B);
 ```

-This code basically checks if certain variables/window properties exist in the currently running enciornment to detect NodeJs, JSDom, and other sandboxing methods.
+This code basically checks if certain variables & window properties exist in the currently running enciornment to detect NodeJS, JSDom, and other sandboxing methods.
 The problem with this implementation is that all it does is add one random character to the end of every entry in your tguess.

 <br />

 To bypass their sandboxing detection you can either:

 - Remove this check totally before sandboxing
-- Make sure each variable/"window" property passes this check
+- Make sure each variable & "window" property passes this check
 - **Simply remove the random character from the object...**

 <br />